jeffreygwang/teambooth/README.md

-# Teambooth: Distributed Fine-Tuning of Dreambooth Models
+# Teambooth: Distributed Fine-Tuning of Dreambooth Models with Raft

 ![](fig1.png)